VSCodeVim/Vim/README.md

   * [F.A.Q / Troubleshooting](#faq)

-## Configuring VSCodeVim
+## Quick example settings

 Below is an example of a [settings.json](https://code.visualstudio.com/Docs/customization/userandworkspace) file for VSCode settings applicable to this extension.
-The following section goes over some supported options in more detail.
+Move onto the [Settings](#settings) or [Key remapping](#key-remapping) sections for more in-depth documentation.

 ```json
 {